yiling-chen/flickr-cropping-dataset/index.md

 ]
 ```

 * Ranking: `ranking_annotation.json` contain the ranking annotations of this dataset.
 The annotations are saved as an array of JSON dictionaries.
 Each dictionary includes the information of one image.
-Each image contains ten crop pairs.
+Each image contains 10 crop pairs.
 The crop with more votes is more visually pleasing than the other one.
-See the following for an example.
+See the following for an example only showing 1 crop pair.

 ```json
 [